ihsraham/babel.github.io/_posts/2017-03-01-planning-for-7.0.md

 If you didn't know already, we're planning on releasing a 7.0 version soon!
 I'd like to go over some notable changes and a few things we are still working out!

-> For more specific changes, please check out our upgrade guide (will be updated)!

 ## 😎 Awesome Changes

 ### [#4315](https://github.com/babel/babel/issues/4315) Drop support for unmaintained Node versions: 0.10, 0.12, 5